greatexpectationslabs/workshops/snowflake/snowflake-workshop.md

 ## Step 3 - Create Expectations
 An Expectation is a verifiable assertion about your data.
 They make implicit assumptions about your data explicit, and they provide a flexible, declarative language for describing expected behavior.
 They can help you better understand your data and help you improve data quality.
 An Expectation Suite contains multiple Expectations.

 Now that you have created a Data Asset, click into the record.
 On the following page, click on the New Expectation button at the top righthand corner of the screen.
-We will be creating a new Expectation Suite, so start by giving it a name, e.g. `GX Workshop Suite`.
+You will be creating a new Expectation Suite, so start by giving it a name, e.g. `GX Workshop Suite`.

 The data set that you will be using is New York City taxi data from January 2019.
 This data has all of the trips that were completed by two taxi companies in New York City for that month, including information such the vendor, the number of passengers, the fare collected and more.
 The first expectation you will create ensures that there is always an associated vendor with a given trip (or row).
 Start by selecting `expect_column_values_to_not_be_null` under Missingness.
 On the righthand side, enter `vendor_id` into the Column field.
 Click **Save** to finish creating this Expectation.